 If you value beauty most, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
 All-Audio Note systems do the best job I’ve ever heard of getting the seemingly transcendental coherence and beauty of ‘live’ music.
 A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems, more engaging, with a good deal of liquidity.
 Audio Note is the perfection of the British sound (Quad, Spendor, Harbeth, etc.), which was the predecessor of and is the successor to the New England sound (Acoustic Research, KLH, Advent).

-If you value robustness, physicality, immediacy, fullness, savoriness, and a pleasing touch of warmth, you need to hear Jean Marie Reynaud speakers fed by Blue Circle electronics.
+If you value robustness, physicality, immediacy, fullness, savoriness, emotion, and a pleasing touch of warmth, you need to hear Jean Marie Reynaud speakers fed by Blue Circle electronics.
 JM Reynaud loudspeakers in conjunction with the latest Blue Circle electronics do the best job I’ve heard at getting the warmth, weight, fullness, physical density, and emotional expressiveness of a live musical performance with the least loss of clarity.
 No system I know of can combine warmth and clarity as effectively.
 Blue Circle electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
 Where AN dacs tend to pull our focus in, fitting and blending everything together, Blue Circle dacs spread the music out before us, aiming for total music information retrieval.
 In the context of a BC/JMR system, this can be eye-opening and pleasing at the same time.

 Recently I’ve discovered a remarkable third alternative, Crimson, from the UK, who make fine all solid state electronics and cable.
 Both electronics and cable offer a natural but fast, wonderfully clear presentation — without the least hint of brightness or over-assertiveness.
 I have never heard solid state sound this good: to me it sounds like a breakthrough product for solid state.
 It is less rich and full sounding than Blue Circle, less harmonically rich but as refined as Audio Note.
 It is as well balanced overall as either.
 Combined with a Resolution Audio Cantata one-box CD player, which comes from the same design philosophy, and paired with Tocaro speakers, Crimson offers great clarity and immediacy.
 Tocaros are crossover-less speakers that aspire to bring out great clarity and immediacy with Crimson electronics.
 We have heard the model 40 and model 42 so far and are mightily impressed.